 at Manchester Metropolitan University

-We have more than 10,000 students who choose to study for a postgraduate qualification at Manchester Metropolitan University.
-With campuses in central Manchester and Cheshire, a wide range of affordable courses and study modes, it is a great place to study for further qualifications.
+We have more than 6,000 students who choose to study for a postgraduate qualification at Manchester Metropolitan University.
+With a campus in central Manchester, a wide range of affordable courses and study modes, it is a great place to study for further qualifications.

 For many of our postgraduate students, an advanced qualification represents the next step on their professional ladder, or an opportunity to advance or change their career; for others it is the passion for a subject or discipline that follows a path of lifelong learning; some wish to become more expert in a niche area, whilst others want to update their knowledge and skills.